AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/optional-items.md

     - `Appearance.alertContainerConstraintsSize = value`: The width and height of the center type pop-up window of an alert.
 The main usage class is in `XcodeAlertController.swift`.
     - `Appearance.alertStyle = value`: The rounded corner style of the pop-up window, that is, large rounded corners or small rounded corners.

-- `Appearance.primaryHue = value`: Main color, used for the background color of buttons, input boxes, and other controls.
+- `Appearance.primaryHue = value`: Main color, used for the message bubble color of buttons, input boxes, and other controls.
 - `Appearance.secondaryHue = value`: Secondary color, used for the background color of buttons, input boxes, and other controls.
 - `Appearance.errorHue = value`: Wrong color tone.
 - `Appearance.neutralHue = value`: Neutral tone.